sagihaider/sagihaider.github.io/_pages/about.md

 ======
 I'm interested in supervising PhD students.
 However, I am currently not having any external funding to support.
 Students with their own funding, please feel free to contact.

-The list of current and past students:
+The list of current and past supervised students and post-docs:

 * [Dr Dheeraj Rathee](https://www.linkedin.com/in/dheeraj-rathee-phd-2a816297/) (KTP Associate: AI-Data Scientist, Nov-2018 to present) with Provide CIC
 * Miss Pranavi Vasa (MSc Student (2018-2019), Project Title: Handling Covariate Shift using Deep Learning)